WJCT-Public-Media/WJCT-Newscast-Automator/README.md

 ## Roadmap

 * AP Style - I want to format the title of the post to AP Style data and time.
+The former news editor in me cannot abide by this sloppy style.
-* Settings Page - I want to add a form that stations can fill out with their mp3 file URL, their preferences for cron interval, title, slug, category and tags.
+* Settings Page - I want to add a form that stations can fill out with their mp3 file URL, their preferences for cron interval, title prefix, category and tags.
 * Instructions - I plan on putting together a guide on how to create an Alexa Flash Briefing, especially designed for public radio stations.
 * How to Listen Guide - I plan on writing up a customizable guide for stations to post on how listeners can subscribe to their station's flash briefing.